garfieldnate/ray_tracer_challenge/rust_learning_notes.md

 -   I wish that the imports were auto-organized to differentiate between macros and other stuff.
 -   A "fix all problems like this in file" would be fantastic, especially unambiguous for imports (always choose std over core unless core is already being used).
 -   Replace in selection is impossible with multiple selections
+- Cannot paste multiple lines into multiple selections.
+Each line just gets placed in a different selection

 ## VS Code Problems